 - Jack Ryan Residence (Chelsea, Manhattan) - Jack Ryan Residence is a 200-bed shelter serving single men with mental health service needs.

-- Lexington Avenue Women's Residence (Bed-Stuy, Brooklyn) - Lexington Avenue Women's Residence (also known as 85 Lex) is a 103-bed serving women with a range of health challenges.
+- Lexington Avenue Residence (Bed-Stuy, Brooklyn) - Lexington Avenue Residence (also known as 85 Lex) is a 103-bed shelter.
 Employment services are also available at 85 Lex through BRC's Horizons Workforce Development program.

 - Palace Employment Residence (the Bowery, Manhattan) - Palace Employment Residence is a 117-bed shelter serving single men who have jobs or are able to work and need assistance in finding stable employment.
 Employment services are available through BRC's Horizons Workforce Development program.